unrealwork/atsd-use-cases/DataShorts/Hong_Kong_Business/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/0a0bc0af/4/#fullscreen)

-> Open the visualization in ChartLab and use the dropdown menus at the top of the screen to select the desired observation period.
+> Open the visualization in ChartLab and use the drop-down menus at the top of the screen to select the desired observation period.

 _Total Foreign Businesses Operating a Local Branch in Hong Kong:_